bixBeta/scRNA-WS24/Lessons/Week2.md

-We do not want this as if we were to merge these seurat objects together, we will loose the cellbarcode --> sample linkage and therefore will not be able to identify barcodes that belong to a given sample/condition. <br>
+We do not want this because if we were to merge these seurat objects together, we will loose the cellbarcode --> sample linkage and therefore will not be able to identify barcodes that belong to a given sample/condition. <br>
 Therefore we want each cellbarcode to be associated with the correct sample it came from.
 To correct this we will use the following helper loop to fix the issue.

 ```